 Converting a Sole Proprietorship to a Limited Company

 As your business grows, you may want to convert it to a private limited company.
-To do this, you must register a private limited company and cease operations as a sole proprietorship.
-The process involves:
+To do this, you must cease operations as a sole proprietorship and register a private limited company.

 1. Reserving a new company name